On the dynamics of endomorphisms of affine surfaces: Local normal forms

-In particular, the dynamical degree of $f$ is a Perron number of degree $\leq 2$, and if it is not an integer then the eigenvaluation $v_*$ of $f$ is irrational and the normal form is monomial. \end{thm}
+In particular, the dynamical degree of $f$ is a Perron number of degree $\leq 2$, and if it is not an integer then the eigenvaluation $v_*$ of $f$ is irrational and the normal form is monomial. \end{thm} This finishes the proof of Theorem \ref{BigThmDynamicalDegreesEng}.
+We will call \ref{EllipticCase} the \emph{elliptic} case, we will show examples of this case in \S \ref{sec:example-elliptic-case}.
+The rest of this section is devoted to the proof of Theorem \ref{ThmLocalFormOfMapAndDynamicalDegreAreQuadraticInteger}, we will prove the Theorem page \pageref{ParLocalNormalForm}.